Tamirucode/multiple-choice-quiz/README.md

 - The function with the largest signature takes 1 argument, while the median is 0.
 - The largest function has 19 statements in it, while the median is 3.
 - The most complex function has a cyclomatic complexity value of 15 while the median is 1.

+**Bugs**

+    solved bugs
+	when I ran the js file I discovered some warnings my js code at the end missed a semicolon and then fix the issue

+    Unfixed Bugs
+	No unfixed bugs

 **Deployment**